JuliaLabs/Cassette.jl/docs/Cassette.md

 Call" phase by wrapping target functions in a callable `Overdub` wrapper type,  whose call definition is a special `@generated` function.
 This `@generated` function  exploits the generator expansion that occurs during the "Optimization/Inlining" phase as an injection site for Cassette's overdubbing mechanism.
-In short, `@generated` call definition for `Overdub` performs a method lookup in order to retrieve the original method's code, then runs context-specific transformation passes on that code before returning it from the generator.
+In short, the `@generated` call definition for `Overdub` performs a method lookup in order to retrieve the original method's code, then runs context-specific transformation passes on that code before returning it from the generator.